-Without a transcendent source for the moral law, there are four possible ways to recognize and agree on what ‘good’ is.
-They include frameworks that are either:
+Without a transcendent source for the moral law, there are four possible ways to recognize and agree on what “good” is.
+They include frameworks that are

 1. Utilitarian – whatever produces the greatest happiness for the greatest number of people

-2. Pragmatic – whatever appears to ‘work’ where happiness (positive) or consequences (negative) are concerned
+2. Pragmatic – whatever appears to “work” where happiness (positive) or consequences (negative) is concerned

 3. Subjective – whatever is right for the particular person in the particular situation

 A combination of options 1 and 2 may describe Harris’ way of recognizing good and bad, but if it does, then problems arise.
 It’s not a stretch to say that such a position could lead to eugenics and the infanticide of babies who are not deemed able to flourish.
 Euthanasia could also be declared good if it means that the quality of life is raised for the majority by eliminating a minority who are the source of extravagant expense and effort.
 Left to the sterile choice of science, many human atrocities are possible if carried out in the spirit of improving the flourishing of humanity as a whole.
 The elimination of undesirables has already been attempted more than once in the past by various regimes.
-Psychiatrist Victor Frankl – himself a victim of death camps twice in his life – once declared: “I am absolutely convinced that the gas chambers of Auschwitz were ultimately prepared not in some ministry of defense in Berlin, but rather at the desks and lecture halls of Nihilistic scientists and philosophers.”
+Psychiatrist Victor Frankl—himself a prisoner in death camps twice in his life—once declared, “I am absolutely convinced that the gas chambers of Auschwitz were ultimately prepared not in some ministry of defense in Berlin, but rather at the desks and lecture halls of Nihilistic scientists and philosophers.”

 The Problem of Good — Another Obvious Alternative

-Harris’ attempt at defining, sourcing, recognizing, and implementing a moral law within the natural universe is somewhat original for an atheist; he must be granted that.
-However, his attempt at redefining good, his equivocation of the term ‘good,’ and the inescapable conclusions of where his philosophy leads all point to his position being untenable.
+Harris’s attempt at defining, sourcing, recognizing, and implementing a moral law within the natural universe is somewhat original for an atheist; he must be granted that.
+However, his attempt at redefining good, his equivocation of the term good, and the inescapable conclusions of where his philosophy leads all point to his position being untenable.